rustybird/qubes-app-split-browser/README.md

 1. Copy `vm/` into the DisposableVM template (which ideally should be [whonix-ws](https://www.whonix.org/wiki/Qubes/Disposable_VM) - there are some fingerprinting concerns with fedora-23-minimal and debian-8 at least) and run `sudo make install-disp` there.
 Also install the `socat xdotool` packages, then shut down the template.

 2. Copy `vm/` into the persistent VM template and run `sudo make install-persist` there.
 Also install the `socat oathtool pwgen dmenu` packages, then shut down the template.
-(UTF-8 support and nicer fonts require dmenu >= 4.6, which is available in Fedora >= 24 - `sudo qubes-dom0-update qubes-template-fedora-25` - or Debian >= 9.)

 3. Create an AppVM based on the persistent VM template, and configure it to have no network access itself, but to launch DisposableVMs with network access through the tor VM:

-        qvm-create --template=fedora-24-clone-1 --label=purple browser-1
+        qvm-create --template=fedora-25-clone-1 --label=purple browser-1
         qvm-prefs --set browser-1 netvm none
         qvm-prefs --set browser-1 dispvm_netvm sys-whonix